 Living and working near levees comes with risk.
-Levees may reduce risk during certain flood events, but they do not provide complete protection from flooding.
+Levees may reduce risk during certain flood events, but they do not provide protection from flooding.
 Even without a major flood, levees can fail if they are not properly maintained.
 Improper drainage, erosion, seepage, subsidence, and even earthquakes can all lead levees to fail and result in catastrophic flooding.
-Learn how levees work and how they can fail, using FloodSmart’s interactive Levee Simulator tool.

-When levees no longer meet the minimum Federal requirements for reducing flood risk, they are shown as de-accredited levees on a community’s flood maps and the area behind them is shown as a Special Flood Hazard Area (SFHA, the area inundated by the 1-percent-annual-chance flood).
+When levees no longer meet the minimum federal requirements for reducing flood hazard, they are shown as non-accredited levees on a community’s flood maps and the area behind them is shown as a Special Flood Hazard Area (SFHA, the area inundated by the 1-percent-annual-chance flood).
 The SFHA is a high-hazard area.
-Learn more about the three different levee statuses and about the flood risk associated with each.
+Learn more about FEMA levee accreditation mapping, which provides information on different levee accreditation statuses and associated flood hazards.

 Reducing Risk – It Is A Shared Responsibility

 Knowing and reducing the flood risk in a community is a shared responsibility.
-As a real estate, lending or insurance professional, it is important for you to understand and properly communicate your clients’ risks associated with levees and the importance of flood insurance to reduce financial risk to homes and businesses that are at risk from flooding.
+As a real estate, lending, or insurance professional, it is important for you to understand and properly communicate your clients’ risks associated with levees and the importance of flood insurance to reduce financial risk to homes and businesses that are at risk from flooding.

-For example, when selling a building, the owner should disclose whether or not the property is located in or soon-to-be in an area designated as a SFHA.
-This includes areas behind a levee that is being de-accredited or is not accredited.
+For example, when selling a building, the owner should disclose whether the property is located in or is soon-to-be in an area designated as a SFHA.
+This includes areas behind a levee system that is no longer accredited.
 Most lenders will require the buyer to purchase flood insurance before the sale closes.
-For properties located in areas newly designated as high-risk, the NFIP provides rating options to help lower the cost of flood insurance (e.g., Preferred Risk Policy Extension, Grandfathering).
+For properties located in areas newly designated as SFHA, the NFIP provides rating options to help lower the cost of flood insurance.
 Real estate and lending professionals should inform the owner that options are available and insurance professionals should then review all rating options with their client.

-Some buildings that are being bought or sold may (or will) be located in areas designated as a moderate-to-low hazard flood zone (Zone X (shaded or unshaded)), including properties behind levees that are accredited or provisionally accredited.
-While the current or new owner will not be Federally required to purchase flood insurance in these areas, a lender can still require it.
-Lending and real estate professionals should encourage them to strongly consider flood insurance and to talk to their insurance agent for more information, since the flood risk around the levee is just reduced, not removed.
+Some buildings that are being bought or sold may (or will) be located in areas designated as a moderate-to-low hazard flood zone (Zone X (shaded or unshaded)), including properties behind levee systems that are accredited or provisionally accredited.
+While the current or new owner will not be federally required to purchase flood insurance in these areas, a lender can still require it.
+Lending and real estate professionals should encourage clients to strongly consider flood insurance and to talk to their insurance agent for more information, since the flood hazard around the levee is just reduced, not removed.

 Be An Informed Resource

 - Know the facts about levees.
 Flooding does occur in areas behind levees and levees can and do fail.
-Because of these unique flood risks, it is important properties behind levees carry flood insurance, even if they are not shown in the SFHA.
+Because of these unique flood risks, it is important that properties behind levees carry flood insurance, even if they are not shown in the SFHA.
 More than 20 percent of all flood claims come from moderate or low hazard areas (Zone X (shaded or unshaded)).

 - Help your clients understand their risks.
-Know where the levees are in the communities you service, and what level of risk reduction they provide.
+Know where the levees are in the communities you serve, and what level of risk reduction they provide.
 You may want to contact local officials to find out what areas are likely to flood should a levee fail or be overtopped.
 You may also wish to find out if the area is being remapped and if the status of the levee has or will be changing.
 Remember that levee system construction or restoration projects planned or underway may reduce flood insurance premium rates once the project reaches certain completion milestones.
 Use the tools FEMA has created to help communities understand the relationship between levees and flood risk.